dangerfarms/newcomers-guide/section-2/commitment_and_payment.md

 In case you are assigned to a task, but fail to complete it by the deadline, you will not be paid, or only a part of the original amount will be paid.
 It is up to the gluers to decide how much will you be paid, in this case.

+## Estimate and price

 The estimate for a task which the payment is based upon is determined by the gluers, and assumes that the task is done by an experienced developer.

+The price is directly related to the estimate.

 The price might be modified by a gluer as the complexity of the task unfolds while you are working on it.